ethereum/ethereum-org-website/src/content/eth2/why-eth2/index.md

 The Ethereum trilemma is that it's inherently difficult to scale a blockchain in a secure, decentralized way.

 To make ETH more scalable it will have to be faster and less energy-intensive.
 This wouldn't be as tricky if you were willing to compromise on decentralization.
 But when you compromise decentralization you also start to compromise the openness and security of the system.
-This is a big no, no for Ethereum.
+This is a big no-no for Ethereum.

 ### Secure 🛡